 “Christian stewardship is the free and joyous activity of the child of God and God’s family, the church, in managing all of life and life’s resources for God’s purpose.”
 (LCMS definition of stewardship)

-There are many opportunities to serve here at Grace.
+There are many opportunities for members to serve here at Grace.
 Below is a non-exhaustive list of some of those serving opportunities.
 If you’d like to serve in one or more of the following capacities, please see one of the Pastors, an Elder, or a board member.

 - Nursery attendant

 - Sunday morning coffee fellowship